davew-msft/blockchain-hackathon/labs/SmartContractIdeation/SmartContracts.md

 ![](../../img/vscode7.png)

 Take a minute a familiarize yourself with what is going on.  **Make sure you scroll to see the metadata at the bottom.
-If it crashes don't worry, we have other ways to test our smart contracts.**
+If it crashes don't worry, we have other ways to test our smart contracts.
+There are some known issues with the Smart Contract UI unfortunately.**

 ### What is vscode doing?